hailelagi/hailelagi.com/content/hacks/thumbelina.md

 Or to use a similar mechanism and implement the functionality yourself plugging into the VM, known as "linked-in drivers" or as a "hidden node" via a network pipe such as a TCP socket, the advantage of doing this is you get fault tolerant mechanisms like supervisors.
 The second node can be in go, rust or elixir itself.
 The job scheduler Oban has a way to send workers over to other servers too if you don't wanna manage the networking yourself or want a db intermediary.
 You can mix and match.
 This is a good overview of the [solution space](https://www.theerlangelist.com/article/outside_elixir).

-I used the Natively Implemented Function(NIF) C api.
+I used the Natively Implemented Function(NIF) C ABI.
 This is a managed space outside the BEAM ie rustler which implements this binary interface and provides high level types in lovely rust.